sundial-protocol/internal-docs/architecture/layers/SL7/watcher-toolkit.md

   - **TRANSACTION-NETWORK**: A transaction 𝑡 has the wrong network id.
 - Reference Inputs
   - **NO-REFERENCE-INPUT**: A transaction 𝑡 attempted to reference the input 𝑖 that does not exist or was spent in a previous block.
   - **REFERENCE-INPUT-NO-IDX**: A transaction 𝑡 attempted to spend an input 𝑖 that was not produced by the transaction matching the tx hash of 𝑖.

 ## Archivists

 Sundial's archive nodes will store the block data for confirmed blocks.
 Security properties are easier to achieve for this historical data because, at all times, Sundial's confirmed state utxo contains a chained header hash that pins the entire historical chain of confirmed blocks.
 There can be no disagreement about different versions of this data—an archive node either stores data that corresponds to the confirmed state header hash, or it does not.

 Anyone can choose to run an archive node; however we expect most L2 operators will run archive nodes as this will allow them to more quickly construct blocks with transactions that depend on historical data, we also expect most subscription-service indexers to run their own archive node, as this will allow them to more quickly and reliably provide access to historical data to their users.

 As such, an Archive Node implementation will be provided as part of this toolkit and part of the Operator, ready to either be deployed as-is, or used as a reference for building a custom implementation.

-Archivists will be incentivized to store data based on the availability of the data and the demand for it.
-They will be able to charge fees for accessing their data, allowing them to earn a profit while still providing a valuable service to the network.
+### Archive API

 Archive nodes are very simple in terms of interaction - they provide a straightforward API for accessing historical blocks - both header & body, and leave the interpretation of that data to the data layer (indexers/wallets/canaries).

-### Archive API
 - `GET /block/{blockHeight}`: Retrieve the full block (header + body) at the specified height.
 - `GET /block/{blockHeight}/header`: Retrieve only the block header at the specified height.
 - `GET /block/{blockHeight}/body`: Retrieve only the block body at the specified height.